 You short-circuit your body’s auto-immune defenses when you smoke.
 It will be difficult for your body to defend itself.
 Tartar accumulation becomes a big problem when your body is unable to fight infection.
 When you smoke, your mouth’s blood circulation is drastically reduced.
 Tobacco grit can irritate teeth and wear away their protective enamel coating.

 It’s also not only smokes.
 Smokeless tobacco can injure your tongue in more ways than one, and it’s not just because of the nicotine.
-Sugar is a component in certain chewing tobacco brands.
+Sugar is a component of certain chewing tobacco brands.
 You expose your teeth to harmful sugar that can cause tooth decay when you hold the cigarette in your mouth for lengthy periods of time, in addition to all the other problems nicotine can cause.

 What Causes Smoking To Be So Harmful to Your Teeth?